vitalishapovalov/jest-decorated/docs/core/AutoCleared.md

     @Test()
     shouldCallDeepNestedFn() {
-        // all fn inside 'mockedObj' are '.mockClear()'ed
+        // both nestedFn and deepNestedFn inside the 'mockedObj' are '.mockClear()'ed

         this.myProcessor.processDeep(); // deepNestedFn is called